starskyzheng/panpop/README.md

 # <a name="intro"></a>PanPop

-  Application of graph-based pan-genome to population based on resequnces.
+### Application of graph-based pan-genome to population based on resequnces.
   Panpop aims to combination `genome pan-graph` and `population resequnces` together.
 By using graph-genome to get more accurate population SVs and even SNPs in standard [VCF format][vcf], which is convenient for subsequent analysis.
   PanPop contains two mode. `genotype` mode will genotype SVs in the graph-genome which means no novel SVs nor SNPs were available. `augment` mode will also extract novel SNPs and SVs for each sample.
   PanPop compatibility to single server, [ssh-based cluster][snakemake_ssh], [slurm-based cluster][snakemake_slurm], grid and cloud environments.
-Most part of PanPop was written in parallel.
+Most part of PanPop was written in parallel which is also easy to install.

 - [Usage](#Usage)